RichardBradley/liquibase.github.com/documentation/generating_changelogs.md

 # Generating Change Logs #

-When starting to use LiquiBase on an existing database, it is often useful, particularly for testing, to have a way to generate the change log to create the current database schema.
-LiquiBase allows you to do this with the "generateChangeLog" [command_line](command_line.html) command.
+When starting to use Liquibase on an existing database, it is often useful, particularly for testing, to have a way to generate the change log to create the current database schema.
+Liquibase allows you to do this with the "generateChangeLog" [command_line](command_line.html) command.

 Note that this command currently has some limitations.
 It does not export the following types of objects:
   * Stored procedures, functions, packages